-Kamarkas or Bengal Kino is also known as Flame of the forest, parrot tree, and bastard teak belongs to the Leguminosae family, grows widely in tropical and sub-tropical regions of Southern Asia and Indian Subcontinent.
-Bengal Kino is used highly in traditional medicine manufacturing because of the pharmaceutical, biological, and diuretic properties to cure various ailments and disorders.
+kamarkas benefits or Bengal Kino is also known as Flame of the forest, parrot tree, and bastard teak belongs to the Leguminosae family, grows widely in tropical and sub-tropical regions of Southern Asia and Indian Subcontinent.
+Bengal Kino uses are highly in traditional medicine manufacturing because of the pharmaceutical, biological, and diuretic properties to cure various ailments and disorders.
 Bengal Kino is pungent and bitter and promotes post-digestive effects.
 The presence of antioxidants, anti-inflammatory, and hypoglycemic, astringent, and antifungal in kamarkas are considered effective in treating the swellings, infections, and promote chemo-protection.
 Essential minerals content, including phenolics, flavonoids, anthraquinones, alkaloids, potassium, sodium, and iron, enhance its usefulness in the medical industry and can be used as a protein supplement.

 - Detoxifying agent